-At this award-winning campground, you get to enjoy the best of both worlds, including an idyllic woodland setting just minutes’ walk from a sandy and sparkling beach.
-Additiolly, many of the area’s popular attractions are right on your doorstep, so if you want to step out for the day and explore, you’re bound to be entertained!
+At this award-winning campground, you get to enjoy the best of both worlds, including an idyllic woodland setting just minutes from a sandy and sparkling beach.
+Additionally, many of the area’s popular attractions are right on your doorstep, so if you want to step out for the day and explore, you’re bound to be entertained!
 Just some of the activities you can enjoy at this campground include whale watching off the shore, swimming, fishing, hiking, and more.

 Located in ‘America’s Hometown’ of Plymouth, Pinewood Lodge Campground covers an area of 200 acres of white pine forest with hundreds of beautifully shaded sites.
 It’s also set upon a 50-acre fresh water lake, boasting over 3,000 feet of lake frontage as well as a six-acre island.
 Does it get any more scenic and tranquil than that?!
 It certainly comes as no surprise that this gorgeous facility made our top ten list!

-You’ll want to spend most of your time just soaking-up the incredible surrounds here at Pinewood Lodge Campground, but for those wanting to enjoy some fun on-site activities too, you can enjoy everything from a cocktail lounge and library, to freshwater fishing, boating, lake swimming, and so much more.
-The facility is also within proximity to some must-see destinations, such as Franklin Park Zoo, The Freedom Trail, the John F Kennedy Museum, and Cape Cod Museum of Natural History.
+You’ll want to spend most of your time just soaking-up the incredible surrounds here at Pinewood Lodge Campground, but for those wanting to enjoy some fun on-site activities too, you can enjoy everything from a cocktail lounge and library to freshwater fishing, boating, lake swimming, and so much more.
+The facility is also within proximity to some must-see destinations, such as Franklin Park Zoo, The Freedom Trail, the John F. Kennedy Museum, and the Cape Cod Museum of Natural History.

 “The place is great for families, lots to do with the kids!
-It was very clean and well taken care of.
-Def going again, just for longer!” – Nicole, Google review
+It was very clean and well-taken care of.
+Definitely going again, just for longer!” – Nicole, Google review

-Hidden Valley Campground (soon to be known as Mt.
-Greylock Campsite Park) is a 40-acre facility based in the beautiful Berkshires region.
+Mt.
+Greylock Campsite Park is a 40-acre facility based in the beautiful Berkshires region.
 It’s located at the foot of Mount Greylock, the highest peak in Massachusetts, so you can only imagine the picturesque setting and views you can enjoy from your RV!
 It’s also not too far from US-7, making it very easy to get to some of the best RV dealerships in Massachusetts if you’re a local camper.

-With local music performances on weekends, a catch-and-release fishing pond, recreation hall, regular children’s activities, and a swimming pool (just to name a few), it seems as though you’ll never get bored at Hidden Valley Campground!
+With local music performances on weekends, a catch-and-release fishing pond, a recreation hall, regular children’s activities, and a swimming pool (just to name a few), it seems as though you’ll never get bored at Mt.
+Greylock Campsite Park!
 Additional recreational activities to partake in outside of the campground include hiking to Mount Greylock, horseback riding, kayaking, white-water rafting, and checking out the numerous art centers and museums in the area.